vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 ### What does it feel like?

 Like multiple consciousnesses are "in the same room" so to speak.

 Can be very uncomfortable at first, realizing the lack of privacy and trying to fight off inappropriate intrusive thoughts.
-But if there is no information transfer than this lack of privacy is more felt and actual.
+But if there is no information transfer, this lack of privacy is more felt than actual.

 ### What else may this apply to?